KamSaf/cryptography_blockchain/README.md

         python app.py

-Instead, to start production server use:
+Instead, to start <a href="https://gunicorn.org/">gunicorn</a> production server use:

         gunicorn -b 0.0.0.0:5000 app:app